juanca/blog/README.md

 The purpose of these presentational components is to provide the source of truth for the semantic DOM structure of commonly displayed data.
 In a growing team of contributors, a simple, shareable, and straightforward system of components is essential to getting work done.
 As long as the properties interface is respected, system-wide changes can easily be carried out by anyone without any breaking risks.

+#### Testing

+Given the one-to-one mapping of `props` to DOM markup, testing a presentational component is straightforward.

+1. For an empty set of optional `props`, the component renders with the default markup.
+1. For a given set of optional `props`, the component renders with customized markup.
+1. For varying required `props`, the component renders with varying markup.
+1. Event handlers are invoked on simulated DOM events.

 ## Advanced Presentational Components: Decorations